 Brain Injury Survivor’s Peer Support Group

 The Brain Injury Survivors Peer Support Group provides an opportunity for survivors to meet for socialization in a peer environment.
-The group runs every Wednesday from 12:30pm – 1:30pm and offers a venue for survivors to socialize and meet friends.
-The support group also uses “Here to Help” modules to provide health and wellness education.
+The group runs every Wednesday from 1pm – 2pm and offers a venue for survivors to socialize and meet friends.
 All acquired brain injury survivors are welcome.

 Caregiver’s Support Group

 The Caregivers Support Group is designed for individuals who provide caring and support to a loved one with an acquired brain injury (family and friends are welcome).
 The Caregivers Support Group recognizes that brain injuries seriously impact families and those who provide care to brain injury survivors and offers a safe place for participants to discuss the stresses, challenges and rewards of family caregiving.
 This support group is peer driven and promotes skills building for enhancing caregiver wellbeing.
-The group runs on the second and fourth Tuesdays of each month from 4 to 6pm.
+The group runs on the second and fourth Wednesday of each month from 5 to 7pm.

 Family Counselling Program

-The Family Counselling Program offers free clinical counselling for family members, and caregivers who provide care to acquired brain injury and stroke survivors or survivors under the age of 65 years.
+The Family Counselling Program offers free clinical counselling for family members, and caregivers who provide care to acquired brain injury and stroke survivors or survivors.

 CVHIS developed this program to support the needs of the many family members or caregivers in our community whose mental health and wellbeing has been impacted by the challenging experience of providing care to brain injury survivors.
 This program is particularly suited to family members or caregivers experiencing: depression, anxiety, stress, fatigue, anger, grief and social isolation.